 Lightweight Touring Skis

-Here, we concentrate on wider lightweight skis that are suitable for all round touring in the European Alps – ie 85-95mm underfoot.
+Here, we concentrate on wider (a term very much open to interpretation!) lightweight skis that are suitable for all round touring in Europe – ie 85-95mm underfoot.
 On spring snow or icy terrain you are better off skiing at the narrower end of the range, whereas in soft snow you’ll get more float on the wider ones.
 As always, your weight, ski ability and ski style come into play – so think about what terrain and snow types you need the ski to perform best on (I said ‘need’, rather than ‘want’!) in order to narrow things down a bit.

-Starting with Dynafit, who have revamped their entire ski range this year, our pick from their range is the Dynafit Speed 90 Ski (2.44kg* at 176cm, 125-91-112, 18.5m radius).
-I tested a pair of these in Iceland for a week back in May and was very impressed.
-It’s an excellent new premium touring ski, that’s incredibly light and performs as well as skis a full kilo heavier – the ultimate ‘have your cake and eat it’ ski!
-This would be a great choice for multiday tours such as the Haute Route Ski Tour, but still excellent fun for occasional days skiing around resort.
+From Dynafit, our pick from their range is the Dynafit Speed 90 Ski (2.44kg* at 176cm, 125-91-112, 18.5m radius).
+I skied a pair of these for several weeks last winter and found them very versatile.
+This would be a great choice for multi day tours such as the Haute Route Ski Tour, but still fun for occasional skiing around resort.

-The Salomon MTN Explore 88 Ski (2.6kg* at 177cm, 125-88-111, 18m radius) gets a new white topdeck this year and continues to be an excellent, easy turning, lightweight touring ski that’s suitable for a wide variety of conditions, including some skiing around resort.
-This is a great choice if you are still developing your off piste skills and are looking at coming on a ski touring course, or a first multiday tour such as the Silvretta ski tour.
+The Salomon MTN Explore 88 Ski (2.6kg* at 177cm, 125-88-111, 18m radius) continues to be a popular, easy turning, lightweight touring ski that’s suitable for a wide variety of conditions, including some skiing around resort.
+This is a good choice if you are still developing your off piste skills and are looking at coming on a chamonix ski touring course, or a first multi day tour such as the Silvretta ski tour.
 It’s available down to 161, so also suitable for many women too.

-In terms of dedicated womens’ touring skis, the new Scott Superguide 88 Ws Ski (2.2kg* at 154cm, 121-87-110, 16m radius) is a new womens’ specific version of the men’s Superguide 88 – incredibly light for the ascents, good performance on the descents and it therefore makes a great multiday touring ski.
+In terms of dedicated womens’ touring skis, the Scott Superguide 88 Ws Ski (2.2kg* at 154cm, 121-87-110, 16m radius) and Atomic Backland WMN 85 Ski (117-85-115, 2.0kg, 16m radius) are both womens’ specific versions of the equivalent men’s models – they are incredibly light on the ascents and offer good performance on the descents, making them excellent dedicated touring skis.